pybricks/pybricks-micropython/bricks/virtualhub/README.md

 executable in the `bricks/virtualhub/build/` directory.
 Running this executable by itself will likely result in the error:

-    ModuleNotFoundError: No module named 'virtualhub'
+    ModuleNotFoundError: No module named 'pbio_virtual'

-This is because it requires a module named `virtualhub` to be in the Python path.
-To solve this, set the `PYTHONPATH` environment variable to a directory containing this module.
-You can also use a different module name by setting the `VIRTUALHUB_MODULE` environment variable.
+This is because it requires a module named `pbio_virtual` to be in the Python path.
+Technically, it is trying to import `pbio_virtual.platform.default` but the error only shows the first module in the chain that fails.
+To solve this, set the `PYTHONPATH` environment variable to a directory containing the `pbio_virtual` module.
+You can also use a different platform module by setting the `PBIO_VIRTUAL_PLATFORM_MODULE` environment variable.

 For example, this will run a virtual hub implemented using Python turtle graphics:

-    PYTHONPATH=tests VIRTUALHUB_MODULE=virtualhub.turtle ./bricks/virtualhub/build/virtualhub-micropython
+    PYTHONPATH=lib/pbio/cpython PBIO_VIRTUAL_PLATFORM_MODULE=pbio_virtual.platform.turtle ./bricks/virtualhub/build/virtualhub-micropython

 ## Internals